thomasvan/ubuntu16-magento2-nginx-php7/README.md

 The -p 80:80 maps the internal docker port 80 to the outside port 80 of the host machine.
 The other -p sets up sshd on port 2222.
 The -p 9011:9011 is using for supervisord, listing out all services status.
-User localhost:9200 for Elastic configuration in Magento Backend
+Use localhost:9200 for Elastic configuration in Magento Backend Use localhost:8983/solr for Apache Solr web interface

 ```bash
 $ docker run -v <your-webapp-root-directory>:/home/magento/files/html -p 8080:80 -p 2222:22 -p 9011:9011 --name docker-name -d thomasvan/ubuntu16-magentoee2-nginx-php7-elasticsearch-supervisord-ssh:latest